create3000/x_ite/docs/_posts/dom-integration.md

 ## Inline Nodes

-Even the contents of Inline nodes can be accessed and modified.
+Even the content of Inline nodes can be accessed and modified.
 The internal scene of the Inline node is attached to the Inline element as child every time the Inline node is completely loaded.
 To check if an Inline node is loaded use a LoadSensor node.

 ```html
 <x3d-canvas>